Things to do in Colmar

 Parc du Champ de Mars

 Located in the very heart of Colmar, this park called the “Green Lung” lies between the Champ de Mars Boulevard (Boulevard Champ de Mars) and the Republic Avenue (Avenue de la République).
 Enjoy this pleasant haven of peace to stroll with your family or friends throughout the year.
-In winter, a skating rink is created there, as well as a Christmas firs market and Christmas animations.
+In winter, a skating rink is created there, as well as a Christmas market and Christmas animations.

 Parc du Champ de Mars © tourisme-alsace.com